-In real life, Escobar's children Juan Pablo Escobar and Manuela Escobar were born in 1977 and 1984, respectively.
+Escobar's children Sebastián Marroquín (neé Juan Pablo Escobar) and Manuela Escobar were born in 1977 and 1984, respectively.
 Articles about Manuela are dated and scarce, usually regarding her inheritance or a story that her father once allegedly burned $2 million because she was cold, according to her brother.
-Time magazine reported that, after Pablo's death, Manuela, her brother, and her mother traveled to Ecuador, Peru, Brazil, South Africa and Mozambique before they ultimately sought refuge in Argentina.
-El Tiempo reported that Manuela now lives under an assumed name, and has stayed out of the spotlight.
+Per Time magazine, after Pablo's death in 1993, Manuela, her brother, and her mother traveled to Ecuador, Peru, Brazil, South Africa and Mozambique before ultimately seeking refuge in Argentina.
+In 1999, El Tiempo reported that Manuela was living under an assumed name, and she's kept her life private since then.

 In an interview with UK publication Latino Life, Marroquín explained that he participated in the documentary after turning down many projects that he said were "the opposite message" of what he wanted to send.
 He explained:

 "I want the violence to stop, not just for me but for Colombia … There is also the necessity to ask for forgiveness for my father's actions.
 They aren't mine but I have to say to you that society has persecuted and punished us as if we were Pablo Escobar.
 The film allows a minute's silence to hear our voices and to say 'this is our story, this is how we live, please understand that to be someone's son doesn't mean they are also an accomplice … The documentary is a way for us to send this message to society that they separate us as individuals and not as cartel members.
 We are members of the boss' family, but we aren't the cartel.”

 In 2014, Marroquín released the book, Pablo Escobar: My Father, under the name Juan Pablo Escobar.
 According to the Latin Times, proceeds from the book were donated to various Colombian charity projects and Marroquín was quoted about his work, saying, "It's not about trying to wash away guilt, but contributing to the well-being of the country from whatever place I can."